Update: ‘Start Of Production & Release Date’ section added.

-The F-150 Lightning went on sale just back in May 2022, but Ford, more specifically its Ford Model e division, is already busy developing an all-new electric truck for the U.S. with the aim of launching it in the 2025 model year.
+The F-150 Lightning went on sale in May 2022, and now Ford, more specifically its Ford Model e division, is already busy developing an all-new electric truck for the U.S. with the aim of launching it in the 2025 model year.
 Here’s everything we know about the next-gen 2025 Ford electric truck so far:

 A Ford F-100 Lightning?

-At the F-150 Lightning Launch SOP event on April 26, 2022, Ford CEO James Farley Jr. hinted that the next-gen 2025 Ford electric truck won’t be the next-gen Ford F-150 Lightning as previously rumored.
+At the F-150 Lightning Launch SOP event on April 26, 2022, Ford CEO James Farley Jr. hinted that the next-gen 2025 Ford electric truck isn’t the next-gen F-150 Lightning as previously rumored.
 Below is what he said:

 Farley Jr. subsequently ruled out introducing a Ford F-250 or F-350 Lightning due to the payload demands and the battery pack requirements for a super-duty truck.
-The electric truck to be made in Tennessee is likely to be smaller than the Ford F-150 Lightning.
+From these hints, we surmise that the electric truck to be made in Tennessee will be smaller than the Ford F-150 Lightning.

 In an interview in December 2021, Farley Jr. told Automotive News that Ford will build a vehicle that isn’t available today on a brand-new, full-size truck platform at BlueOval City.
 Speaking to Bernstein Senior Analyst Toni Sacconaghi at the Bernstein 38th Annual Strategic Decisions Conference on June 1, 2022, Farley Jr. said that Ford is in the final engineering of its advanced electric architectures.